Qsymia Coupons & Discount Card - Compare Prices Near You

 Qsymia Side Effects

-You might experience some common side effects such as dizziness, drowsiness, dry mouth, trouble sleeping, fatigue, tingling in the hands or feet, joint pain, constipation, or a metallic taste.
-These generally aren't serious, but if they persist or worsen, contact your healthcare provider.
-Many individuals using this medication experience no severe side effects, which can offer some reassurance.
+When taking this medication, you may experience some common side effects such as dizziness, drowsiness, dry mouth, difficulty sleeping, tiredness, tingling sensations in the hands or feet, joint pain, constipation, and a metallic taste in your mouth.
+These effects are generally mild, but if they persist or worsen, it's important to consult your healthcare provider.
+Additionally, some people may notice changes in taste, headaches, or symptoms resembling a cold, such as a runny nose or sore throat.

-Some products may contain ingredients that could elevate your heart rate or blood pressure.
-Discuss with your pharmacist the products you are using, especially cough-and-cold products or diet aids, to ensure safe use.
+Some products containing ingredients that elevate heart rate or blood pressure, like certain cough-and-cold remedies or diet aids, may also interact with Qsymia.
+Discuss all such products with your pharmacist to ensure safe use.

-This medication may interfere with certain medical or laboratory tests, such as brain scans for Parkinson's disease, potentially leading to inaccurate results.
-Ensure that all laboratory personnel and your healthcare providers are aware of your medication use.
+Finally, Qsymia may interfere with specific medical or laboratory tests, such as brain scans for Parkinson's disease, potentially affecting the results.
+Ensure that all healthcare professionals involved in your care are aware of your Qsymia use.

 Does Qsymia work for weight loss?